xiyu23/frontend-knowledge-points/Vue/README.md

 5. any top level variables are accessiable to template
 6. local custom directives should be named as `vNameOfDirective`
 7. `defineProps()`, `defineEmits()`, `defineExpose()`, `withDefaults()` are just **COMPILER MACROS**, only used in this script. accept same values passed to `props` & `emits` options.
+8. `this` is not allowed in setup function. because the vue runtime gives it a `null` to act as the context
+9. you can think of setup as similar as created when talked about the lifecycle

 1.defineProps
 ```ts